RonenNess/sini/README.md

 foo_bar = true
 ```

 Note that ToObject() only supports *one level of nesting*.
-This is because, in a way, ini files don't really support nesting either.
-Treating section names as nested object names, while intuitive, is not a defined behavior.
+This is because ini files don't support nesting, and you can't tell if a new section is contained inside the previous section, or under root.

-### Using Custom Types
+### Custom Parsers

-If you defined custom type parsers, like with `MyPoint` in the example (#reading-custom-types)[here], they will be used while converting to objects.
+If you defined any custom type parsers prior to calling `ToObject()`, for example like with `MyPoint` [in the example above](#reading-custom-types), they will be used when attempting to read this type instead of the default behavior (which is calling `ToObject()` internally on a section with the same name).

-### Multiple Objects In Single File
+### Multiple Objects in a single file

 The `ToObject` methods accept an optional `section` parameter.
 Providing it will only read data from the given section, and treat it as the global scope.
 That way, you can store multiple objects in a single file.